qrti/picoLog/README.md

 ```
 - stop sampling by pressing RESET
 - avoid invalid flash writes by pressing RESET between samples
-- the save procedure is to hold the START button then pressing RESET, then releasing first START and then RESET
+- the save procedure is
+  hold the START button then press RESET
+  then first release START and then RESET
 ```

 <br>